Elis Paprika: 2020–2021: Now Girls Rule Podcast - TV Show - and The End Of The World

 On August 18, 2020 Elis began a weekly Now Girls Rule Podcast through the Señal VL channel, produced in collaboration with Vive Latino Festival on digital platforms.
-The Podcast features music recommendations by Elis, of female fronted or female led music acts worldwide.
+The Podcast features music recommendations by Elis, of female-fronted or female-led music acts worldwide.

 On October 15, 2020 Elis Paprika released the song "Dance With The Devil", which is the first single off of Lost Kids, her punk record for kids slated for a later release date.
 The song was produced by Richo Acosta, and Cachi Zazueta.

-In February, 2021 Elis Paprika became a collaborator for Jalisco Radio, a state run music radio station for the state of Jalisco in Mexico.
+In February 2021 Elis Paprika became a collaborator for Jalisco Radio, a state-run music radio station for the state of Jalisco in Mexico.
 Elis recommends female artists, and female fronted bands for some of the station's programs, bringing forth some of her work with Now Girls Rule.

-On February 17, 2021 Elis Paprika aired the first episode of "El Show De Now Girls Rule (The Now Girls Rule Show), produced through her Now Girls Rule label and organisation, and aired on Vans Channel 66.
-The TV show is an all female artist live music program, with interviews, live performances, and educational segments.
+On February 17, 2021, Elis Paprika aired the first episode of "El Show De Now Girls Rule (The Now Girls Rule Show), produced through her Now Girls Rule label and organisation, and aired on Vans Channel 66.
+The TV show is an all-female artist live music program, with interviews, live performances, and educational segments.

-On June 16, 2021 Elis Paprika released the song "The End Of The World" on digital platforms, as live shows were starting to come back in several places around the world, post-covid19.
+On June 16, 2021, Elis Paprika released the song "The End Of The World" on digital platforms, as live shows were starting to come back in several places around the world, post-COVID-19.

-Elis performed in front of a live audience for the first time since the start of the Covid-19 pandemic, on September 10, 2021 at Festival Soxule in the city of Zapotlán El Grande, Jalisco in Mexico.
+Elis performed in front of a live audience for the first time since the start of the COVID-19 pandemic, on September 10, 2021, at Festival Soxule in the city of Zapotlán El Grande, Jalisco in Mexico.
 She and the band performed their most recent single "The End Of The World", as well as a new song "Todo Se Está Cayendo" for the first time.